 Construction of the 330 kV power transmission line ‘Power Transmission Line Riga CHP-2 - Riga HPP’ began in 2019.
 This line is expected to start operation by the end of 2020, because it is an important element in strengthening the Latvian internal network as part of providing full functionality of the new ‘Estonia-Latvia third interconnection’ line in normal mode, and in emergency and repair modes.
 Latvia still has to rebuild two interconnections between Valmiera and Estonia; attention must be paid to specific problems related to system services, and some new systems must be bought.

-A number of studies were carried out between 2013 and 2018, which reviewed the possible scenarios of synchronising Baltic electric power networks with Europe, the technical requirements of the Baltic states, as well as the synchronisation measures to be implemented.
+A number of studies were carried out from 2013, which reviewed the possible scenarios of synchronising Baltic electric power networks with Europe, the technical requirements of the Baltic states, as well as the synchronisation measures to be implemented.
 Most of the studies were carried out with the support of EU structural funds, because synchronisation was established as a strategic goal in the European energy policy.

 After the assessment of dynamic research results and presentation thereof to the European Commission and ministries of the Baltic states responsible for energy, Poland refused to implement the second alternating current link scheduled on their side and stated that Poland is only ready to implement an additional direct current sea cable between Poland and Lithuania.
 Read more